-The required text is Barbara Bates' Guide to Physical Examination and History Taking.
+The required text is Barbara Bates Guide to Physical Examination and History Taking .
 Do not buy the condensed version "Baby Bates," since it does not cover enough material to adequately prepare you for the exams.
 Also, the editions do not change very much over the years and you can buy an "older" one.
-Dr. Binder even has the corresponding page numbers for the last 4 editions.
+Talk to your M2 big before you buy the text.